Decay estimates of solutions to the compressible Euler-Maxwell system in R3: Introduction

 Despite its physical importance, due to the complexity there are only few mathematical studies on the Euler-Maxwell system.
 In one space dimension, Chen, Jerome and Wang \cite{CJW} proved the global existence of entropy weak solutions to the initial-boundary value problem for arbitrarily large initial data in $L^{\infty}$.
 Since the Euler-Maxwell system is a symmetrizable hyperbolic system, the Cauchy problem in $\r3$ has a local unique smooth solution when the initial data is smooth, see Kato \cite{K} and Jerome \cite{J} for instance.
 Recently, there are some results on the global existence and the large time behavior of smooth solutions with small perturbations, see Duan \cite{D}, Ueda and Kawashima \cite{UK}, Ueda, Wang and Kawashima \cite{UWK}.
 For the asymptotic limits that derive simplified models starting from the Euler-Maxwell system, we refer to \cite{HP,PWG,X} for the relaxation limit; \cite{X} for the non-relativistic limit; \cite{PW1,PW2} for the quasi-neutral limit; \cite{T1,T2} for WKB asymptotics; and references therein.

-The main purposes of this paper are to refine a global existence of smooth solutions near the constant equilibrium $(n_\infty,0,0,B_\infty)$ to the compressible Euler-Maxwell system and to derive some various time decay rates of the solution as well as its spatial derivatives of any order.
+The main purpose of this paper is to derive some various time decay rates of the solution as well as its spatial derivatives of any order.
+Meantime, we also establish a refined global existence of smooth solutions near the constant equilibrium $(n_\infty,0,0,B_\infty)$ to the compressible Euler-Maxwell system, compared with \cite{D,UWK}.
 We should emphasize that our results highly rely on that we consider the relaxation case.
-The non-relaxation case is much more difficult, we refer to \cite{GM,G} for such direction.
+The non-relaxation case is much more difficult, we refer to \cite{GM,G,IP} for such direction.
 It turns out that it is more convenient to reformulate the compressible Euler-Maxwell system \eqref{yiyi} as follows.
 Without loss of generality, we take the constants $\tau,\varepsilon,\lambda ,A, n_\infty$ in \eqref{yiyi} to be one.
 We define

 Then the Euler-Maxwell system \eqref{yiyi} is reformulated equivalently as

 Here $\mu:=\frac{\gamma-1}{2}$, $\nu:=\frac{1}{\sqrt{\gamma}}$ and the nonlinear function $f(n)$ is defined by

 Notice that we have assumed $\ga>1$.
 If $\ga=1$, we instead define